diegobelotti/awscli-plugin-endpoint/README.md

     [plugins]
     endpoint = awscli_plugin_endpoint

-If you are configuring AWS CLI v2 to use the endpoint plugin, you will need to add an additional configuration setting, replacing "site-packages-path" with the installation path noted above:
+If you are configuring AWS CLI v2 to use the endpoint plugin, you will need to add an additional configuration setting, **replacing "/usr/lib/python2.7/site-packages" with the installation path noted _above_**:

-    $ aws configure set plugins.cli_legacy_plugin_path site-packages-path
+    $ aws configure set plugins.cli_legacy_plugin_path /usr/lib/python2.7/site-packages

 The configuration file will now have two values in the plugin section:

     [plugins]
     endpoint = awscli_plugin_endpoint
-    cli_legacy_plugin_path = site-packages-path
+    cli_legacy_plugin_path = /usr/lib/python2.7/site-packages

 To add endpoint configure to a profile(assuming you have a **local** profile), you can run: